radio-pi/radio-pi.github.io/_posts/2016-01-13-setup-a-radio-pi-software.md

 category: tutorial
 ---

+THIS IS OUTDATET CHECKOUT THE UPDATED GUIDE [HERE]( /2022-11-26-setup-a-radio-pi-software )

 This post is asuming that you have setup your Raspberry Pi and your audio interface.
 If not check out the blog post: [here]( /2016-01-12-setup-a-radio-pi )